 Insane criminal Millard Findlemeyer (Gary Busey) kills several diner patrons, including young Sarah’s family.
 She is shot and left for dead.

-Having survived, years later Sarah Robin Sydney) now runs her own bakery and one day receives a mysterious package containing gingerbread seasoning.
+Having survived, Sarah (Robin Sydney) now runs her own bakery and one day receives a mysterious package containing gingerbread seasoning.
 Bizarrely, she immediately add the seasoning to her latest batch of cookies.

 Unfortunately, the seasoning was actually the ashes of Findlemeyer (who was executed in the electric chair), left by his mother, who is a witch.
 When co-worker Brick (Jonathan Chase) accidentally cuts his hand and gets blood in the dough, this resurrects Findlemeyer in cookie form!

 “The best thing to do with The Gingerdead Man is not take it seriously.
 At all.
 It’s a dumb, goofy, and cheesy horror comedy that invokes the likes of Jack Frost and Child’s Play to tell a story that’s giddy with cheesiness from the get go.”
 Cinema Crazed

 “The cast all acquit themselves well and Band keeps the tension going in the second half which is when the killer cookie is let loose.
 The only major ‘huh?’ moment is when Julia and Betty are being attacked; the bakery just doesn’t look a big enough establishment that the others would not be aware of this.
 But on the whole, the action and characterisation is fine.”
 Cult films and the people who make them

 “Frankly I’m amazed that something this low-rent and borderline-unwatchable could come from a guy who has directed over 100 movies.
 True, they were always low-budget and cheesy, but at least they felt like real movies!
 The Gingerdead Man is a few limp kill scenes, a truly moronic concept, and a whole lotta brain-damaging “cookie” puns.”
 DVD Talk